gear-tech/sails/README.md

 }
 ```

-It is worth mentioning that under the hood events utilize the same mechanism as
+It's important to note that, internally, events use the same mechanism as any other
-any other message sending in Gear Protocol.
-This implies that the event is published
+message transmission in the Gear Protocol.
+This means an event is only published
-only on successful completion of the command which emitted it.
+upon the successful completion of the command that emitted it.

 ### Service Extending (Mixins)